CONTENT & INTRODUCTION

 - Links to partner initiatives

 As the situation is constantly changing it is often difficult to find relevant updates, particularly in English.
-With this weekly overview, CWSS attempts to provide a summary of the most recent information and relevant links to add some more transparency to the situation.
-The online overview will be updated weekly with the latest news on what is happening throughout the Wadden Sea World Heritage Destination in response to COVID-19, using the Wadden Sea network of public and private partners.
+With this overview, we try to provide a summary of the most recent information and relevant links to add some more transparency to the situation.
+CWSS will keep you updated on news on COVID-19 and what is happening throughout the Wadden Sea World Heritage Destination, using its network of public and private partners.

 The pandemic caused by the corona virus affects all areas of life.
 In all three Wadden Sea countries, this has meant large-scale and sudden measures, including travel restrictions, recommendations on personal distance, and a ban on gatherings of people.
 It is important to note that there are certain differences in the recommendations of the various countries.